frank26080115/robots/Roach/libraries/RoachIMU/readme.txt

 =Roach IMU=

-Library to use a BNO085 IMU for purposes related to a combat robot RC receiver.
+Library to use a BNO085 or LSM6DS3 IMU for purposes related to a combat robot RC receiver.

 3rd party code: